 Pasqua was born in London in 1975.
 She studied cultural management (MA) at Panteion University in Athens, organizational psychology (MA) at Columbia University – for which she was awarded a Fulbright and an Onassis Foundation scholarship – psychology at the University of Athens, and photography at the International Center of Photography in New York.
 She has lived in New York for many years, where she worked as an independent documentary producer and freelance writer.
 In 2011 she joined photographer Pavlos Fysakis to begin the art collective Depression Era, for which she still works as artist and curator.
 She has participated in various exhibitions in Greece and abroad; in 2015 she had her second solo show, curated by Dimitris Alitheinos at “Oplostasio” in Athens.
 Since autumn 2016, she has been working in the field of cultural management at the Onassis Cultural Center in Greece.
 She is also co-curating the Mediterranean Photography Festival (Medphoto) in Rethymno, Crete.

 Eirini Vourloumis was born and raised in Athens, Greece and is of Greek and Indonesian background.
 Vourloumis is a graduate of Parsons School of Design and of the Columbia Graduate School of Journalism in New York.
-She began her career as a contributing photographer for the New York Times Metro section and is currently freelancing for various international publications from Greece, focusing on covering the ongoing economic crisis.
-She has also contributed as a writer for Lens, the New York Times photojournalism blog.
+She began her career as a contributing photographer for the New York Times Metro section and is currently freelancing for various international publications from Greece, focusing on covering the ongoing economic and refugee crisis.
 Her current personal work has shifted from pure reportage and combines a documentary and conceptual photographic approach, in which she explores social and political environments to reflect their dynamic within the context of the economic crisis in her home country.
-Photo Booth of the New Yorker recognized Vourloumis as an Emerging Photographer in 2014.
-Her work has been published in The New York Times, The New Yorker, Time, Le Monde, Business Week, and The Guardian, among others.
+Vourloumis’s first book, In Waiting, published by Hatje Cantz in October 2017 is an examination of the Greek public sector.
+This series has been exhibited at the Gropius Bau Museum in Berlin and the Benaki Museum in Athens.
+Her reportage work has been published in The New York Times, The New Yorker, Time, Le Monde, Business Week, and The Guardian, among others.